Jakkireddysahithi/Salesforcecast/README.md

 I have used Sales and weather files to include seasonality in the ARIMA Model A small number of clothing items are extremely popular and frequently bought, so they get restocked often.
 Most items are not restocked or have low sales volume.

-People tend to buy georgette frabric and black clothes and long and medium coats are pricey
+People tend to buy georgette fabric and black color clothes are mostly sold and Long and medium coats are pricey Analyzed sayes for wach season from 2017 to 2019

 ------------------------------------------------------
 ---------------------------------------------------
 --------------------------------------------

 ARIMA :

-Can handle seasonality: so first i have froupes columns according to seasons and month
+Can handle seasonality: so first i have dropped columns according to seasons and month
+SS: spring and summer[jan to august]
 AW: Autumn/winter[next 6 months]
-SS: spring and summer[jan to august]

 calculates sales total sales per month and annual sales per season